jegor377/jegor377/README.md

 # 💫 Hi, I'm Igor!

-I am an engineer at heart and a senior software developer with years of comercial experience in building and maintaining IT systems.
-Aside from my main skill - programming - I posses a various amount of other skills ranging from CAD design, PCB design and 3D modeling.
+I am an engineer at heart and a senior software developer with years of commercial experience in building and maintaining IT systems.
+Besides programming, I also have skills in CAD, PCB design, and 3D modeling.
 I'm a quick learner and my adaptability to different tech stacks enables me to tackle diverse challenges.
-I'm known for my attention to detail and ability to visualize solutions, which enhances teamwork.
-In free time I expand my knowladge in different topics.
+I’m detail-oriented and can visualize solutions, which improves teamwork.
+In free time I expand my knowledge in different topics.
 My favourite topic is ML and NLP.

 # 🦾 My work